mrismanaziz/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## What do bees do after they are married?
+They go on a honeymoon.